-We assume prompt $E$ contains: a corrective instruction (e.g., ``kick higher'') and a short description of the source motion $E_{ctx}$ (e.g. ``a person is kicking with the right foot.'').
-The latter can be provided by the user, generated via automatic captioning~\cite{jiang2023motiongpt}, or, if the source motion was generated by a text-conditioned model, the original prompt.
+Interpreting a motion editing instruction requires understanding the context of \Xsrc.
+For example, without knowledge of the contents of \Xsrc, it is unclear to the LLM which leg the instruction ``kick higher'' intends to modify.
+While LLMs are capable of handling some multi-modal tasks~\cite{feng2023posegpt, yan2021videogpt, gong2023multimodalgpt}, these models cannot yet interpret or produce 3D motion.
+To address this grounding problem, in addition to the corrective motion editing instruction $E$ (e.g., \example{``kick higher''}) our system requires a motion context string $E_{\text{ctx}}$: a short description of the current motion (e.g. \example{``a person is doing a side kick with the right leg.''}).
+The latter can be provided by the user, automatic captioning~\cite{jiang2023motiongpt}, or, if the original motion was generated by a text-conditioned model, the original prompt.